-For the second installment of our expert series, our own Dave Dobrow spoke with Steve Gross, Vice President, State Relations at Wine Institute and an expert in the DTC wine business.
+For the second installment of our expert series, our team spoke with Steve Gross, Vice President, State Relations at Wine Institute and an expert in the DTC wine business.
 Wine Institute is the voice for California wine, representing more than 1,000 wineries and affiliated businesses.
-Dave and Steve sat down to discuss compliance, wine law, and the future of DTC wine sales.

 Steve: Of course.
 Wine Institute is the largest advocacy and public policy association for California wine.
 We represent the industry at the state, federal, and even international levels, finding ways to help the industry flourish and contribute in a positive way.
 So, for example, we might oppose bills that lead to franchise monopoly, or that limit the quantities of wine that wineries can ship directly to consumers.
 Or we might encourage wineries to adopt sustainable business practices, use responsible advertising, and stay in compliance.